peter-g-wilson/yaesa/README.md

-# yaesa
+# YAESA
 **Y**et **A**nother **E**nvironment **S**ensor **A**ggregator<br>

 Remote wireless temperature sensors and remote wireless weather station with temperature/humidity/rain/wind sensors.
 Local sensor with temperature/humidity/pressure and another local'ish sensor with a temperature sensor at the end of a long wire.

-**Using a RP2040 and PIOs -**
+**Using RP2040 and PIOs -**
 <br>
 * Two PIO state machines to detect bit pulse streams from the raw incoming data provided by two RF AM receivers, both with OOK modulation but one Manchester encoded and the other PWM encoded.
 Receiving data from
   - five remote F007T temperature sensors transmiting at 433 MHz
-  - one remote WH1080 weather station transmiting temperature, humidity, rain, wind data and date/time at 866 MHz.
+  - one remote WH1080 weather station transmiting temperature, humidity, rain, wind data and date/time at 868 MHz.
-* One PIO state machine to provide a simple very blocking implementation of the one-wire protocol to a parasiticaly powered DS18B20 on a long'ish wire.
+* One PIO state machine to provide a simple very blocking implementation of the one-wire protocol to a parasiticaly powered DS18B20 on a long'ish wire (only had 8.5 m available).
 * Also a local BME280 with temperature, humidity and pressure currently using a version of the Raspberry PI (Trading) Ltd.'s BME280 SPI example code.

 ### Why do it?